-7.4.1 Work at night should be restricted and lighting around the woodland edge and streams should be minimised.
+7.4.1 Work at night should be restricted and lighting around the streams should be minimised.

 - 7.4.2 New planting within the site should enhance structural diversity.
-Any new hedgerow or linear tree planting across the core development area would be beneficial in providing potential commuting routes. - 7.4.3 New roosting provision for crevice dwelling bats should be incorporated into the buildings on site or bat boxes could be erected in retained trees. - 7.4.4 Any category 1 or 2 trees to be felled should be re-inspected for bats to confirm they remain absent. - 7.4.5 Overall it is considered there is more than sufficient scope for mitigation and compensation at the site such that there will be no adverse impact on the favourable conservation status of bats affected by the proposal.
+Any new hedgerow or linear tree planting across the core development area would be beneficial in providing potential commuting routes. - 7.4.3 Bat boxes could be erected in retained trees.
+Bat boxes can be integrated into the buildings as shown on Figure 7.
+We would suggest the use of 4 x Double crevice bat boxes on boundary trees. - 7.4.4 Any category 2 trees to be felled should be re-inspected for bats to confirm they remain absent. - 7.4.5 Overall it is considered there is more than sufficient scope for mitigation and compensation at the site such that there will be no adverse impact on the favourable conservation status of bats affected by the proposal.